Watch Brendon Urie and Jimmy Fallon perform 'Under Pressure' | NME

 Panic!
-At The Disco’s Brendon Urie and chat show host Jimmy Fallon have teamed up to release an at-home cover of Queen and David Bowie’s classic track, ‘Under Pressure’, performed using percussive instruments found at home.
+At The Disco’s Brendon Urie and talk show host Jimmy Fallon have teamed up to release an at-home cover of Queen and David Bowie‘s classic track, ‘Under Pressure’, performed using percussive instruments found at home.

-Performed alongside Fallon’s in-house band The Roots in a 12-screen video compilation, Urie and Fallon can be seen singing the lyrics while the band join in with makeshift instruments such as a butter knife, wine glass, bowl and a pot lid.
+In the 12-screen video, Urie and Fallon can be seen singing the lyrics while Fallon’s in-house band The Roots join in with makeshift instruments such as a butter knife, wine glass, bowl and a pot lid.

 Other household objects featured in the rendition include a toaster, frisbee, table and jar, in addition to the more conventional guitar, bass and clapping.

 The cover was aired during The Tonight Show on May 12.
 Watch the video below: